sanjaypanditc/codeinfo/docs/aws.rst

 #.
 Enable Mode rewrite
 #. ``cd /etc/httpd/conf``
 #. ``nano httpd.conf``
 #.
-Search for allowoverrite None and replace it with allowoverrite All
+Search for allowoverride None and replace it with allowoverride All

 Install lamp with php7.1
 ------------------------